Valhalla Room Black Friday Sale 2021 | VST Plugin

 Reverb AU/VST Plugin

-Designed and Developed by Valhalla, Room is the most popular reverb plugin out there on the market at the moment.
-Apart from providing a wide variety of reverb spaces to the producers including room, tight ambiances, plate, and hall sounds, Valhalla Room focuses on a psychoacoustic purpose, providing the phase and spatial cues to create the perfect impression of a reverb.
-It has also been regarded as untouchable at its current price range.
+Valhalla Room is a true stereo algorithmic reverb with 12 original modes and a myriad of natural sounds waiting to be discovered.
+Influenced by classic reverbs as well as modern theory, Room creates an idealized spatial impression through the use of early and late acoustic energy.
+5 sliders, 8 knobs, an early-late toggle switch, reverb mode selector, and preset selector make for a simple yet attractive display that encourages the user to experiment and discover.
+With adjustable modulation on top of all this, Valhalla Room is as versatile as it is easy to understand.

-Black Friday Deal: There are currently no black Friday deals on Valhalla Room VST plugin.
+Black Friday Deal: There are currently no Black Friday deals on the Valhalla Room VST plugin.

 Price: $50